cabinetoffice/national-leadership-centre-website/pages/about.md

 </p>

 <p class="taskforce-report">
-<a href="https://www.gov.uk/government/publications/national-leadership-centre">The Taskforce made a number of recommendations in their report</a> and, in response, the government created the National Leadership Centre to support leaders of public services in England to improve the services they run.</p>
+<a href="https://www.gov.uk/government/publications/national-leadership-centre" target="_blank">The Taskforce made a number of recommendations in their report</a> and, in response, the government created the National Leadership Centre to support leaders of public services in England to improve the services they run.</p>